anon-blue/anon.blue/README.txt

 Check with your hardware vendor for any BIOS updates.
 Disable
 BIOS memory options such as caching or shadowing, F you need
-to use Safe hode to
+to use Safe hode to remove or disable components , and then
+select Safe Mode.

+Technical information: